Je-eva/AWS_YELP_NLP/README.md

 3. make yelp_reviews table and yelp_business table by loading the data from s3.
-4. these datasets are now in json format, so convert it into tabluar format so we can do analysis on the table the cast is not in noswlfake, so we use :: ie..,review_text:user_id::string as user_id as example
+4. these datasets are now in json format, so convert it into tabluar format so we can do analysis on the table the cast is not in noswlfake, so we use :: ie..,review_text:user_id::string as user_id as example the way to get data is ",business_text:city::string as city" ie, json fille header, the column needed from tat, cast type , alias
-5. use UDF sentiment analysis
+6. use UDF sentiment analysis